 Automation is your life saver when it comes to using cloud accounting systems.
 Set up repeating invoices to send them effortlessly.
 Repeating bills and invoice reminders will help your business tremendously.
 You will see increased client payments and improved cashflow.

 Setting up rules for your bank feeds will save time and keep your accounts in order.
 However, automation is not a ‘set and forget’ process.
 Things will change and regular reviews are necessary.

 To document does not mean ‘to store mountains of paperwork in dust collecting cabinets.’
 There is an increasing number of cloud software products entering the market.
 They are all unique with a purpose to solve a problem and most of them offer storage solutions.

-Run your business more efficient and use the software to your advantage.
+Run your business more efficiently and use the software to your advantage.
 Notes give users a documented history with an audit trail of all involved.
 Attach files to your transactions for a reference check and to confirm accuracy.

 9. Be hands-on

 The decision to become a business owner takes time and energy, which can sometimes be our enemy.
 Often, business owners tend to take their hands off their finances and lose track of important numbers because they are too busy or stressed to handle it.

 To be successful and profitable, you must be hands-on with your finances.
 You need to plan and follow through.
 If you steer off course, revise, adapt and focus on your vision.